hjohannsen/mysql-to-postgres-migration-with-pgloader/README.md

-Migrating an Acrolinx Reporting Database from MySQL to Postgres with PGLoader
+Migrating a Reporting Database from MySQL to Postgres with PGLoader
 ================================================================================

 The [Acrolinx Platform's][acrolinx] [backup/restore mechanism][acrolinx-docs-reporting-backups] for the reporting database is designed to work with _all_ supported database servers.
 In all directions.